near/NEPs/specs/Standards/Wallets/BridgeWallets.md

 ### `signOut`

-Delete one or more `FunctionCall` access keys created with `near_signIn`.
-While this could be achieved with `near_signAndSendTransactions`, it suggests a direct intention that a user wishes to sign out from a dApp's smart contract.
+Delete one or more `FunctionCall` access keys created with `signIn`.
+While this could be achieved with `signAndSendTransactions`, it suggests a direct intention that a user wishes to sign out from a dApp's smart contract.

 ```ts
 interface Account {